ddbrennan/git-interview-baseline/README.md

  create mode 100644 video-chat
 ```

-Now the branches have been merged and if you `ls`, you'll see the `video-chat` file from the `video-chat` branch in your current working directory that is checked out to master.
+Now the branches have been merged and if you use the `ls` command, you'll see the `video-chat` file from the `video-chat` branch in your current working directory that is on the `master` branch.

 ## Working with remote branches with `git fetch` and `git pull`